Python Code Style Conventions

 Comments

 Comments allow us to provide the reader with additional information on what the code does - reading and understanding source code is slow, laborious and can lead to misinterpretation, plus it is always a good idea to keep others in mind when writing code.
 A good rule of thumb is to assume that someone will always read your code at a later date, and this includes a future version of yourself.
 It can be easy to forget why you did something a particular way in six months’ time.
-Write comments as complete sentences and in English unless you are 100% sure the code will never be read by people who don’t speak your language.
+Write comments as complete sentences and in English unless you are 100% sure the code will never be read by people who do not speak your language.

 The Good, the Bad, and the Ugly Comments